Bart Allen: Kid Flash

-Shortly after Bart joins the Teen Titans, he is shot in the knee by Deathstroke (who at the time was possessed by Jericho) and receives a prosthetic kneecap.
-While recovering, Bart reads every single book in the San Francisco Public Library and reinvents himself as the new Kid Flash.
+Shortly after Bart joins the Teen Titans, he is shot in the knee by Deathstroke, who at the time was possessed by Jericho.
+While recovering, Bart reinvents himself as Kid Flash.

-In the "Titans Tomorrow" storyline, an alternate timeline counterpart of Bart assumes the mantle of the Flash after the current Flash is killed in a "Crisis".
-He is able to steal the speed of others, a power he uses on his past self.
-Bart works as a spy working on the behalf of Titans East against the future Teen Titans.

-Infinite Crisis

-During Infinite Crisis, Superboy-Prime attacks Conner Kent (Superboy) and the Teen Titans, thus prompting Bart to stop his rampage.
-He accomplished this by running him at top speed into the Speed Force with the help of Wally West and Jay Garrick.
-Wally and Jay disappear into the Speed Force, leaving Bart alone in the fight against Superboy-Prime.
-Barry Allen, Johnny Quick, and Max Mercury, all of whom had been previously absorbed into the Speed Force, appear and aid him.

-After Superboy-Prime escapes prison, Bart follows him, spending four years in an alternate reality Keystone City.
+In the series Infinite Crisis, Bart pursues Superboy-Prime after he escapes prison, ending up in an alternate universe.
 Bart returns to his own universe, having sustained amnesia, and participates in the Battle of Metropolis.
-After regaining his memories, Bart attacks Superboy-Prime, who killed Conner Kent in battle.
-When the battle is over, Bart explains to Jay where he had been, and claimed he used up the last of his speed, leaving him powerless.
+After regaining his memories, Bart attacks Superboy-Prime, who killed Superboy in battle.
+When the battle is over, Bart claims that he had used up the last of his speed, leaving him powerless.

 The Flash: The Fastest Man Alive (2006–2009)

 Bart Allen as the Flash.
 Variant incentive cover to The Flash: The Fastest Man Alive #1 (2006).
 Art by Andy Kubert and Joe Kubert.

-Bart secretly retains his powers, but they threaten to overwhelm him.
-He gets a job as a factory worker at Keystone Motors and tries to leave super-heroics behind.
-When his roommate Griffin Grey gains super-powers and becomes the supervillain Griffin, Bart assumes the mantle of the Flash.
-Not long after defeating Griffin, Bart moves to Los Angeles and enrolls at the Los Angeles Police Academy, where he studies forensics.
-Bart is considered for Justice League membership and gets particular support from Batman, who feels he is more than ready for the position.
+Following the events of Infinite Crisis, Bart gets a job as a factory worker at Keystone Motors and tries to leave super-heroics behind.
+When his roommate Griffin Grey gains superpowers and becomes the supervillain Griffin, Bart assumes the mantle of the Flash.